isomerpages/mindef-ndp2022/_faq/Activities.md

 If you are below the age of 18, please seek your parents/guardian’s consent to take part in this video submission and lucky draw.
 Parents/guardians of winners under 18 years of age must be present to sign the acknowledgement receipt form upon collection of Prizes.

 #### Q9-9.
-Are there any limits to how many video submissions can a person make for VOTN22?
+Are there any limits to how many video submissions a person can make for VOTN22?
-Each participant may only submit one entry and duplicates will be excluded.
+Each participant may only submit one entry; duplicates will be excluded.
 You represent and warrant that the entry submitted by you and all its content is original and has not been previously published, and that you have the necessary rights and permissions to submit the video.

 #### Q9-10.
 When is the submission deadline for VOTN22?